 Cases are assigned to Probation Officers on a random basis, based on risk assessment, as received from the courts.
 Generally, you will be assigned to the next officer on the list.
 However, some cases are assigned to specific officers, such as when an individual is already on probation with a particular officer.

-The Clerk's Office will accept only cash or money orders for payment of Court Costs, Restitution, and Probation Fees.
-For your convenience, an ATM is located just in front of the Clerk's Office on the 1st floor of the Judicial Center.
-Credit card payments are accepted online only as long as no restitution is owed on the case.
-To make a credit card payment you can go to mycase.in.gov.
+All fees can be paid by cash, credit/debit card, cashier’s check, money order or online at mycase.in.gov (online payments exclude juvenile cases and cases owing restitution).
+For your convenience, an ATM is located just in front of the Clerk’s Office on the 1st floor of the Judicial Center.
 If you are mailing in your payment (money order only), make sure to write your cause number on the money order.
 This is the number that appears on all of your court information, such as 29xxx-xxxx-xxxxxx.
 PERSONAL CHECKS ARE NOT ACCEPTED.

 Money orders may be mailed to:Hamilton County Clerk1 Hamilton County SquareSuite 106Noblesville, IN 46060